|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 On Monday, March 25, the University dropped the charges and opted to resolve the matter “informally” instead.
 Carina Magazzeni, one of the two students charged, explained that, “They felt the reaction wasn’t reasonable given the situation.”

-Brock spokesman Kevin Cavanagh stated that the issue wasn’t one of preventing free speech, but centred on specific behaviour concerns.
+Brock spokesperson Kevin Cavanagh stated that the issue wasn’t one of preventing free speech, but centred on specific behaviour concerns.
 “They were not being punished because of the film and were not being targeted,” Cavanagh reported to the Niagara Advance.

-The Brock University Student Union’s (BUSU) Code of Conduct states:
+BUSU’s Student Code of Conduct states:

 In common with all other individuals in Ontario, BUSU Members enjoy rights under both the Ontario Human Rights Code and the Canadian Charter of Rights and Freedoms.
 That enjoyment is subject to such limits contained therein.
 In the latter case, it should be noted that the Charter of Rights and Freedoms guarantees the rights and freedoms set out therein, but such rights are subject to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society.
 Such reasonable limits may include legal rights of property owners or rights of individuals to peaceful enjoyment of premises.
 The extent of a right or a freedom may reasonably vary with the circumstances so that an exercise of a right which may be appropriate in a public place may not be appropriate in an educational institution.